 The sense of security that CCTV cameras impart is a two-edged sword, though.
 Making your customers and staff feel secure is only useful if you can back it up with real security guarantees.

-A mismanaged CCTV system can give your customers and staff the impression that they are safer than they really are – a false sense of security which, experts caution us, can actually create an opportunity for criminals.
+A mismanaged CCTV system can give your customers and staff the impression that they are safer than they really are – a false sense of security which, experts caution us, can create an opportunity for criminals.

-If all else fails – and this is the least “two-edged” benefit of security cameras – legally-obtained surveillance footage can provide useful evidence, which the police can use to recover stolen goods and track down perpetrators.
+If all else fails – and this is the least “two-edged” benefit of security cameras – legally obtained surveillance footage can provide useful evidence, which the police can use to recover stolen goods and track down perpetrators.

-The key, of course, is “legally-obtained”.
+The key, of course, is “legally obtained”.
 CCTV cameras come not only with benefits but also with legal obligations.
 Failing to abide by these obligations will not only get you in trouble with the law but could make it impossible for you to use CCTV footage in a legal setting, even if it could be useful.

-So do the benefits of CCTV cameras outweigh the cost and legal risks?
+So, do the benefits of CCTV cameras outweigh the cost and legal risks?

 One way to go about this would be to point at the ample evidence that, at the very least, there’s no harm to using CCTV cameras, assuming you can properly manage them.

 But we think that’s not the right way to look at this matter.
-There are so many CCTV camera models, with so many capabilities, and integrated in so many security systems, that the question is too broad to be useful.
+There are so many CCTV camera models, with so many capabilities, and integrated into so many security systems, that the question is too broad to be useful.

 In other words, what you want to ask is:

-1. How likely is it that these problems might occur?
+How likely is it that these problems might occur?

 In our experience, common scenarios for using CCTV cameras in retail settings include: